 – Devise and plan out a strategy to establish your presence.
 Decide when you will show up and how you will do that.
 Launch your brand with a bang!

-– You know who your audience is, you know what issues they are facing, you are also aware about where they want to be.
+– You know who your audience is, you know what issues they are facing, you are also aware of where they want to be.

 Start empathising with them.
 Have a conversation with your audience.
 Figure out how you will talk to them.
 But most important of all, show up and make them believe you are there.